-Students in master's degree programs who have completed graduate work in marriage and family at other accredited institutions and desire a reduction in the number of marriage and family credit hours required at Fuller should contact the Associate Director of Academic Affairs after admission.
+Students who have completed graduate work in marriage and family at other accredited institutions and desire a reduction in the number of marriage and family credit hours required at Fuller should contact the Director of Academic Affairs after admission.
 Approval of the department is required for all transfer credit.

-Students who have completed graduate coursework in theology and desire a reduction in the number of theology credit hours required at Fuller should also contact the Associate Director of Academic Affairs after admission.
+Students who have completed graduate coursework in theology and desire a reduction in the number of theology credit hours required at Fuller should also contact the Director of Academic Affairs after admission.